deveel/deveel.com/solutions.md

 intro_image_hide_on_mobile: false
 ---

-# Solutions for your Business
+# Solutions for The World

+We are constantly researching and experimenting new technologies and methodologies, mainly for providing to the open-source community.